Malcolm-Abbott/rc0124-code-solutions/react-state/react-state-quiz-notes.md

 - What is the purpose of state in React?

 To maintain data storage between re-renders.
+We use it to effect the display of a component.

 - Why can't we just maintain state in a local variable?